twinfoundation/logging/packages/logging-connector-entity-storage/docs/reference/classes/EntityStorageLoggingConnector.md

 • **new EntityStorageLoggingConnector**(`dependencies`, `config?`): [`EntityStorageLoggingConnector`](EntityStorageLoggingConnector.md)

-Create a new instance of MemoryLoggingConnector.
+Create a new instance of EntityStorageLoggingConnector.

 #### Parameters